simran2104/simran2104/README.md

 </p>
 <p align='center'>
   I am <b>Simran</b>, a Python Programmer, ML-Developer and a Passionate Coder.
 Presently pursuing my Bachelor's in Computer Science Engineering from UIET, KUK.
 I am a fast-learner, a passionate Competitive Coder and Web-Developer.
 I have mentored many students in the field of "Python Programming" under Uplift Project organised by GirlScript Foundation.
-I am Technical Lead at DSC, UIET, KUK and Student Coordinator at StartUp Champs at UIET, KUK.
+I am Technical Lead at <b>DSC, UIET, KUK</b> and Student Coordinator at StartUp Champs at UIET, KUK.
 I love to experiment with new technologies and I am open for corporate  Opportunities!
 </p>